Coco Chanel introduces “Chanel No. 5” in Paris.

 A seven-room house with gas, hot water, electric sells for $4,000 in the Midwest.

-And most importantly, Charles (Bud) Ingebretsen Jr. was born at the same time his father,
+And most importantly, Charles (Bud) Ingebretsen Jr. was born.
+The same year his father,

 Charles Ingebretsen Sr. opens the Model Meat Market on East Lake Street in Minneapolis.